ashokide/devops-learn/linux/format-and-mount-volume.md

 file -s /dev/sdX
 ```
 #### Output:
-- Linux rev 1.0 ext4 filesystem data: The device contains an ext4 file system.
+- Linux rev 1.0 ext4 filesystem data: The device contains an ext4 file system
-- NTFS filesystem data: The device contains an NTFS file system (commonly used on Windows systems).
+- NTFS filesystem data: The device contains an NTFS file system (commonly used on Windows systems)
-- data: The device does not contain a recognizable file system.
+- data: The device does not contain a recognizable file system
-- raw: The device is not formatted or does not contain a file system.
+- raw: The device is not formatted or does not contain a file system

 > [!WARNING]